Electric scooter injury claims - what you need to know

 Whether or not you are eligible to make a compensation claim following an electric scooter accident depends on a number of things, like the circumstances of the accident and extent of your injuries.
 Even if you signed a waiver, that doesn’t mean you are no longer able to make a claim.

 Unfortunately there is no secure way of identifying scooters and riders who have been involved in accidents.
-On top of this, the insurance and compensation schemes for electric scooter riders is unregulated.
+On top of this, the insurance and compensation schemes for e-scooter riders is unregulated.
 As a result, making a claim can be complicated and time consuming without the correct help of a legal expert.

 A legal expert, like our motor vehicle compensation claim lawyers can explain your rights and help you to make a claim under the correct area of law.